X

 | 30–40 kg | 9–12 years | 10 ml (200 mg) | 3 × 10 ml |

 Ibuprofen is the most frequently recorded painkiller in the brite app.
-The most common problems from users: too long a course without seeing a doctor, taking it on an empty stomach, and unknown interactions with blood pressure medications.
+The most common problems from the community: taking it too long without a doctor, taking it on an empty stomach, and unknown interactions with blood-pressure medications.

 | Observation | Frequency | Typical comment |